Kageetai/obsidian-plugin-journal-review/README.md

 Open the "On this day" view via the ribbon icon or the command palette and it will display excerpts from previous daily notes.
 The view will refresh when a new daily note is created or around midnight to reflect the changes.

+## Release

+1. `npm run version` to update necessary manifest files
+2. Push a new tag to GitHub with the corresponding version number
+3. This automatically triggers a GitHub action that builds the plugin, creates a release and uploads the artifacts to the release

 ## Options

 ### Time Spans